EDataNow/edn_dependencies/README.md

 OK, now that we're alone let's get to it.
 Calling the functions in build-utils.sh can be tricky.

+Step 1, get the functions into your current bash session.

   . build-utils.sh

-Step 1, get the functions into your current bash session.
+Step 2, try and figure out what's wrong by building the product using lower-level functions and work your way up.
+Most problems will be in how lib archives are assembled, and new processor architectures.

   setup_commands arm64 iPhoneOS

 Currently we don't use the target architecture argument, but we might one day.
 This will set up your CC, CXX, LD, AR and RANLIB environment variables so that ./configure can find them correctly.

   setup_cflags arm64 iPhoneOS

 Similarly, this will set up CFLAGS for you.

   run_configure arm64

 This will run configure for that architecture.
 There is logic here to handle --host correctly (ie. arm64 is aarch64).